SteeltoeOSS/Documentation/api/v4/security/certificate.md

 ### Securing Endpoints

 > [!NOTE]
-> This step is required only on applications that are receiving certificate-authorized requests.
+> This step is required only for applications that are receiving certificate-authorized requests.

 As implied by the name of the extension method `AddOrgAndSpacePolicies` (from the previous section in this topic), Steeltoe provides policies for validating that a request came from an application in the same org and/or the same space.
 You can secure endpoints using the standard ASP.NET Core `Authorize` attribute with these security policies.